-Launch of Product Launch – Discovering the Unknow by use of Machine Learning in 2021
+Launch of Product Launch – Discovering the Unknown by use of Machine Learning in 2021

 9-06-2021 Pieter de Kok Blog